Cracking Toxic Relationship Vocabulary Changing Confusion To Clarity

 What does “gaslighting” mean in a toxic relationship vocabulary?

-Gaslighting is when you trick someone into questioning what they think or what is real.
+Gaslighting is when someone tricks another person into questioning their own thoughts or reality.
 For instance, a partner might say they didn’t say something hurtful, which makes you doubt your memory.

 Breadcrumbing is when someone pays you little attention to keep you interested without meaning to.
 They might text or praise you once in a while, but they don’t get too involved.

-What is “love bombing” and is it harmful?
+What is “love bombing” as a toxic relationship language, and is it harmful?

-To gain control, love bombing means giving someone too much love or gifts.
+To gain control, love bombing involves giving someone excessive amounts of love or gifts.
 It can be flattering at first, but it often leads to manipulation and mental dependence.

 Can “stonewalling” affect relationship communication?

-Stonewalling is when one partner stops talking to the other and won’t engage.
-This strategy can stop useful conversations and hurt emotional ties.
+Stonewalling occurs when one partner stops talking to the other and refuses to engage.
+This strategy can hinder valuable conversations and damage emotional bonds.

 What does “future faking” mean in a relationship?

-others who fake the future make promises about the future to get others to trust them, but they don’t plan to keep them.
+Others who fake the future make promises about the future to gain others’ trust, but they don’t intend to keep them.
 It’s a way to control someone by keeping them emotionally involved.

 Is “gaslighting” considered emotional abuse?

 Gaslighting is a type of emotional abuse, yes.
-It hurts your self-esteem and can hurt your mental health for a long time.
-It is very important for mental health to recognize it.
+It hurts your self-esteem and can harm your mental health for a long time.
+It is imperative to recognise the importance of mental health.

 What are the signs of “trauma dumping” in conversations?